Custom Colorado River Trips – Ruby / Horsethief

 Deposit $300 person applies to total fee.

-4 person minimum (either adult or youth); 25 maximum; organizer goes free once minimum is met (BLM fees still apply to group organizer).
+4 person minimum (either adult or youth); 25 maximum.
+Organizer gets 50% discount with 4 paying participants and goes FREE with 7 paying participants.
+(BLM fees still apply to group organizer).

 Includes motel stay in Grand Junction, Colorado, orientation the night before, and transportation to and from the river.